-Travel Portal Solution is a pioneer name in the travel technology industry, we provide the airline reservation system with API integration of GDS like Travelport, Amadeus, Galileo, Sabre etc. we also provide airline reservation system with third party API integration like Travel Boutique Online, Yatra Akbar Travels Online etc.
+Travel Portal Solution is a pioneer name in the travel technology industry.
+As a leading travel service provider, we offer airline reservation systems with API integration of GDS like Travelport, Amadeus, Galileo, Sabre etc. We also provide airline reservation systems with third party API integration like Travel Boutique Online, Yatra Akbar Travels Online etc.

 After the 1950s the airlines started experiencing an increase in demand for flight booking.
 And the strenuous airline reservation process was a challenge to cater to amplifying demand.
 To make the process efficacious the airline had to rework on the internal airline reservation system.
 But to develop and operate the automated systems was quite expensive.

 American Airlines saw this coming and developed a semi-automated computer airline booking system.
 The system showed the flight schedules, details, and seat availability.
 But the airline reservations were still a manual process, needing an agent to call the ticketing office and talk to the operator and put the paper in a device with necessary details.

 Computer Reservation System Definition: An airline reservation system that gives travel agents access to information about flight schedules, fares, and seat availability.
 It also enables them to make airline reservations and issue tickets automatically.
 Later on, it was used for booking hotels, car rental, and other activities.

 Considering the mushrooming demand the airline still needed amendments in the airline reservation system.
 The idea of creating the first computer airline booking system was born after the meeting of the president of American Airlines and a salesperson of IBM on an American flight.
 After learning lessons from a similar project SAGE (Semi-Automatic Ground Environment) air defence computer system, IBM moved forward with the American Airlines project.